Byndyusoft/byndyusoft-architecture-testing/docs/aac-conventions.md

 ## Marking of obsolete system elements

 Obsolete but still active system elements are marked with a tag `Obsolete`.
 This allows the user to visually determine which elements are worth interacting with and which are not.
-In addition, the automatic analyzer will be able to calculate the corresponding metrics.
+In addition, the automatic analyzer will be able to calculate the metric of the number of uses of obsolete system elements.

 ### Example